• Collagen

 The menopause is the time when the ovaries are no longer releasing eggs, you don't have a menstrual cycle and your oestrogen levels drop with each passing year.
 Menopause usually happens between the ages of 50 and 55, but it can sometimes happen earlier.
 Menopausal women will experience many menopause symptoms as the years go by, including aches and pains.

-You have estrogen receptors (oestrogen) all over your body.
-It supports your overall health and many functions including bone growth, heart health, gut health, mood regulation and it also reduces inflammation.
+You have oestrogen receptors all over your body.
+Oestrogen supports your overall health and many functions including bone growth, heart health, gut health, mood regulation — and it also reduces inflammation.

-When oestrogen or estrogen levels drop in menopause, it results in menopause symptoms which include anxiety, sleeplessness, night sweats, mood swings and hot flushes as well as other symptoms and for some menopausal women this includes musculoskeletal aches.
+When oestrogen levels drop in menopause, it results in symptoms which include anxiety, sleeplessness, night sweats, mood swings and hot flushes — and for some menopausal women this includes musculoskeletal aches.

 For many women, lower oestrogen levels in menopause also leads to an increased risk of osteoporosis and osteoarthritis.
 Menopausal arthritis symptoms include aches and stiffness around the joint, which often feels warm to the touch.
 Larger joints are more likely to be affected with chronic pain such as tight hips and sore knees.